Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 In class: Handling for guess progress.
 Guesses are stored in a separate buffer that is updated each time a user makes a letter guess and written into the second line of word.txt.
 Unknown letters are displayed as asterisks.
 40min.\

 ### 2024-01-07
 At Home: Updated guess progress handling (cumulative for both letter and word guesses), fopen uses r+ now instead of r and w.
 Added guess amount functionality for checkletterguess (rewrites 3rd line of file for each letter guess).
 Need to discuss how checkwordguess will work for incrementing the guess amount tomorrow.
-30 min.
+30 min.\

+### 2024-01-07
+In Class: Used the struct gameinfo to start and advance games within hangman.
+Started planning how gameflow will work with server.
+40min.\